dylanyeung/crocs-central-ecommerce-website/README.md

 # Fullstack E-Commerce Application

-A scalable and secure fullstack e-commerce platform built with modern web technologies, offering a seamless shopping experience for customers and a powerful administrative interface for product management.
-This project demonstrates expertise in full-stack development with a focus on performance, security, and cloud integration.
+A scalable and secure fullstack e-commerce platform built with modern web technologies like Ruby on Rails, Hotwire, AWS S3, and Stripe, offering a seamless shopping experience for customers and a powerful administrative interface for product management.

 # Table of Contents